 You must have written permission from your housing association.

-Privately rented accommodation tenants
+Privately rented or leased accommodation tenants

 You must have written permission from your landlord.